jrendel/SwiftKeychainWrapper/README.md

 A simple wrapper for the iOS Keychain to allow you to use it in a similar fashion to User Defaults.
 Written in Swift.

-Provides a defaultKeychainWrapper() function to access singleton instance that is setup to work for most needs.
+Provides singleton instance that is setup to work for most needs.
+Use KeychainWrapper.standard to access the singleton instance.

 If you need to customize the keychain access to use a custom identifier or access group, you can create your own instance instead of using the singleton access.